-The resulting moduli space parametrizing either admissible line bundles on quasi-stable curves or rank $1$ torsion free sheaves on stable curves is the {\em generalized Jacobian} which is universally closed over the moduli space of stable curves, but {not} separated.
+The resulting moduli space parametrizing either admissible line bundles on quasi-stable curves or rank $1$ torsion free sheaves on stable curves is the {\em universal Jacobian} which is universally closed over the moduli space of stable curves, but {not} separated.

-The failure the of separation of the generalized Jacobian occurs because of the possibility of twisting $\mathcal{L}$ by divisors $\mathcal{T}\subset \mathcal{C}$ supported over nodal curves.
-Twisting defines an equivalence relation on the generalized Jacobian by declaring
+The failure of separation of the universal Jacobian occurs because of the possibility of twisting $\mathcal{L}$ by divisors $\mathcal{T}\subset \mathcal{C}$ supported over nodal curves.
+Twisting defines an equivalence relation on the \emph{universal} Jacobian by declaring

 To find compactifications of the Jacobian $\mathcal{J}_{g,n}$ which are proper and separated, we must choose a unique representative in each equivalence class of twistings.
 Stability conditions exactly make such choices.